Youth Residential Treatment

 education

-Educators trained in trauma-responsive teaching help clients to increase school success including improved attendance, standards mastery, and diploma credit recovery.
+Educators trained in trauma-responsive teaching help clients increase school success, including improved attendance and diploma credit recovery.

-Youth attend our fully accredited school year-round and build career and college readiness skills through unique course offerings and opportunities.
+Youth attend our fully accredited school year-round, building career and college readiness skills through unique course offerings.

 reduced risk